state-spaces/s4/configs/experiment/mega/lra-image/README.md

 The `small-{ema,s4d}.yaml` experiments use a block with only an SSM convolution.
 This is a variant of the small ablation models from the S4D paper (`configs/experiment/cifar/s4-cifar-ablation.yaml`).
-To make the models more directly comparable, some architecture flags were tweaked to match the above models (namely using pre-batch-norm rather than post-layer-norm), which might lower these results slightly compared to the original S4D results.

 ```
 python -m train experiment=mega/lra-image/small-s4d
 ```
 Pure S4D module from the S4D paper (no Attention).

+To make the models more directly comparable, some architecture flags were tweaked to match the Mega models (namely using pre-batch-norm rather than post-layer-norm), which might lower these results slightly (~84) compared to the original S4D results (~86) for these model sizes.

 ```
 python -m train experiment=mega/lra-image/small-ema